 - If you want to be in the Rockettes, you can't go being too tall either; dancers must be between 5ft 6in and 5ft 10in.
 In The '90s, when a Las Vegas revue featuring the Rockettes was hosted by singer-actress Susan Anton (who's 5ft 11in), she lampshaded this with the interstitial song "Too Tall".

-- To train at ballet school, (or at least it always used to be) young dancers have to fall within a certain height range (goes very low for girls, quite high for boys), as well as to maintain a certain build and body-weight (especially the girls, who also have to stay quite flat-breasted).
+- To train at certain world-class ballet schools (perhaps most notably the Vaganova Academy of Russian Ballet in St Petersburg), young dancers have to fall within a certain height range (goes rather low for girls, and quite high for boys), as well as to maintain a certain build and body-weight (especially the girls, who also have to stay quite flat-breasted).
 Trouble is, most kids enter ballet training before they've reached full adult size and proportions, so a kid can sometimes get in only to fall into this trope later.
 Proportional measurements and X-rays help the panel make a guess at how much a kid is going to grow before they stop, but it's still a bit of a gamble.